pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 **Can self-supervised autoencoder training learn compact video representations that support competitive downstream VideoQA performance?**

-No. The self-supervised autoencoder successfully learned compact latent video representations suitable for downstream evaluation.
+No. The self-supervised autoencoder successfully learned compact video representations suitable for downstream evaluation.
 However, the reconstruction-based representations did not achieve competitive VideoQA performance, indicating that reconstruction alone was insufficient to learn the semantic information required for effective VideoQA.

 ---